 It is a great pleasure to welcome our referring doctors, and our past, present and future patients to the Pacific Neuroscience Institute Blog.

 We’re thrilled to announce that internationally recognized expert Santosh Kesari, MD, PhD has joined us as the new Director of Neuro-Oncology.
 He will be heading our Department of Translational Neuro-oncology and Neurotherapeutics.

 Dr. Kesari’s expertise is in the personalized treatment of all types of brain cancers including gliomas and metastatic brain tumors, using leading-edge immunotherapies and biomarker-based treatments.
 He has a number of Clinical trials that will provide many novel treatment options for our patients with all types of brain tumors.
-His team of neuroscientists will be based at the John Wayne Cancer Institute.
+His team of neuroscientists will be based at the Saint John’s Cancer Institute.
 We expect his translational neuro-oncology lab to be fully operational by December 2015.
 Before joining us in Santa Monica, Dr. Kesari was professor of neurosciences at the University of California, San Diego, School of Medicine, and director of neuro-oncology at Moores UC San Diego Cancer Center for 5 years.

 Learn more about Dr. Kesari, his clinical trials and research efforts.

 At the Pacific Brain Tumor Center, we have had several important publications over the last year on topics ranging from pituitary gland sparing surgery, preservation of sense of smell in endoscopic skull base surgery and the use of endoscopic keyhole techniques for brain tumor removal.
 Six such articles are highlighted below: